 The default value of GDECOL[15:0] is 0x0000.
 This setting instructs the decoder not to attempt to decode Gemstar or CCAP data from any line in the odd field.
-Enable Gemstar slicing only on lines where VBI data is expected.
+The user should only enable Gemstar slicing on lines where VBI data is expected.